 Points to consider

-Many points in the section about the Personal Statement also apply to the Personal Reference.
+Many points in the section about the Gates Cambridge Statement also apply to the Gates Cambridge Reference.
 Further points to consider are:

-It is essential that the Personal Referee is fully briefed about the Gates Cambridge Scholarship, especially its selection criteria;
+It is essential that the Gates Cambridge Referee is fully briefed about the Gates Cambridge Scholarship, especially its selection criteria;

 It is useful when referees use specific examples of how you meet the Scholarship's criteria;